polyfy/polylith/readme.md

 By leaving out any component that implements the `user` interface from the `development` environment and combine it with one of the two possible `profiles` we get a complete development environment.
-This solution allow us to work from a single `development` environment but still be able to mimic the various environments we have.
+This solution allow us to work from a single `development` environment codebase but still be able to mimic the various environments we have.

 The `default` profile (if exists) is automatically merged into the `development` environment, if no other profiles are selected.

-Now let's try to move from this:<br>
+Now let's try to move from this design:<br>
 <img src="images/command-line.png" width="35%" alt="Command-line">

 ...to this:<br>